Code-Institute-Submissions/Spyra-Moto/README.md

 ## Credits

 ### Content
+- All original content written by developer, except:
+    - quoted reviews
+    - quoted press articles

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- Press Intervews quotation approved by sources:
+    - Blog
+    - Made In Swietokrzyskie
+    - Garage shed costam

 ### Media
 - The photos used in this site were obtained from ...
+    - Delivered by the owner
+    - From developer own library
+    - Thanks to courtesy of photographers/filmmakers: Wiktor Taszlow, Grzegorz Betkowski, Mateusz Iskra

 ### Acknowledgements